Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 cleaning furniture before painting

-All that was left to do was clean the chest all over with Simple Green.
-Time to paint.
+After sanding, all that was left to do was clean the chest from top to bottom with Simple Green.
+Then it was finally time to paint.

 selecting blue paint colors for furniture

 The color I decided on was the second from the left, Cascade.
-(By the way I did a Facebook live and asked which color everyone liked the best.
+The pretty color was brighter and fresher than the other three.
+(By the way, I did a Facebook live and asked which color everyone liked the best.
 Be sure and follow me on Facebook.)

 one coat of paint on furniture